 How to apply

-Alexander Evans (course director and principal teacher)
+Alex Evans (course director and principal teacher)

 Mandy qualified as an acupuncturist in 2007 and completed the tuina course shortly after.
 She uses tuina in everyday practice and brings her skills as a reflexologist also in her lectures.
 In 2015, she co-founded My Cancer My Choices, a charity which provides complementary therapy to people diagnosed with cancer right at the start of diagnosis.
 The charity has supported over 700 people with cancer and provided over 3,000 treatments including acupuncture and reflexology.

 James originally trained at CICM and has been practising acupuncture for many years and teaching for the last 17.
-He studied tuina at Westminster University and has taught on our course for the past 8 years.
+He studied tuina at Westminster university and has taught on our course for the past 8 years.
 James has much experience with channel palpation with Dr Wang Ju-Yi in Beijing and continues to explore this in his current practice.
 He has a special interest in the historical development of Chinese medicine and exploring modern interpretations of traditional Chinese medical theory.